-Final expense insurance, like the prepaid plans, is meant to cover the cost of funeral and burial services.
-However, unlike burial insurance and preneed or prepaid funeral packages, final expense insurance can also help cover outstanding debts, probate fees, and other remaining expenses.
-This type of life insurance also allows you to choose your beneficiary, unlike burial insurance and preneed plans.
+Final expense insurance, or burial insurance, is meant to cover the cost of funeral and burial serviceslike the prepaid plans.
+However, unlike preneed or prepaid funeral packages, final expense insurance can also help cover outstanding debts, probate fees, and other remaining expenses.
+This type of life insurance also allows you to choose your beneficiary, unlike preneed plans.
 While a preneed plan is usually payable to the funeral home, a final expense benefit goes straight to the beneficiary you choose.
 Final expense insurance can be purchased as either a term or whole life policy.
 Depending on your coverage needs, it can last for the duration of a term or until the whole life policy ends at age 100.

 - This type of policy can increase in value over time.
 It works like a savings account, with the balance going up as you pay in.

 - The price of your initial premium will be higher the older you are.
 But your premium’s amount will not go up as you age.